Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts

 \section{Related Works}

-\paragraph{Mixture of Experts Models} The Mixture of Experts (MoE) is a kind of neural network architecture with an extended set of parameters (referred to as ``experts'') controlled by a router, which is first introduced in the context of conditional computation \citep{jacobs1991adaptive, jordan1994hierarchical}.
+\paragraph{Mixture of Experts Models} The Mixture of Experts (MoE) is a neural network architecture with an extended set of parameters (referred to as ``experts'') controlled by a router, and was first introduced in the context of conditional computation \citep{jacobs1991adaptive, jordan1994hierarchical}.
 The potential of sparse activation in MoE is subsequently exploited by \cite{shazeer2017outrageously} for efficient training and inference on pretrained models with special designs, opening the door for MoE in various vision \citep{riquelme2021scaling} and language \citep{lepikhin2020gshard, du2022glam, fedus2022switch} scenarios.
-Attributed to its exceptional efficiency, MoE has been adopted as a foundational framework in the designs of large language models \citep{jiang2024mixtral, dai2024deepseekmoe, xue2024openmoe, llama-moe-2023, qwen_moe}, achieving superior scaling laws at low computational costs.
-Despite these advancements, MoE still faces efficiency challenges in both training and inference \cite{cai2024surveymixtureexperts}, and our work specifically focuses on enhancing inference-time efficiency. \paragraph{Imbalance in Mixture of Experts}
+Due to its exceptional efficiency, MoE has been adopted as a foundational framework in the designs of large language models \citep{jiang2024mixtral, dai2024deepseekmoe, xue2024openmoe, llama-moe-2023, qwen_moe}, achieving superior scaling laws at low computational costs.
+Despite these advancements, MoE still faces efficiency challenges in both training and inference \citep{cai2024surveymixtureexperts}, and our work specifically focuses on enhancing inference-time efficiency.